msalemor/assistants-api-dev-training/src/cs-sales-copilot/README.md

 # Three Agent Copilot<br/>with Agent Proxy

-This is a sample of two Assistants being used as agents in a complex Copilot solution.
+This is a sample of three Assistants being used as agents in a complex Copilot solution.

 ## Diagram